Why Use CBD Oil Toothpaste and Mouthwash: The Science Explained

 With such a wide variety of applications, it’s not surprising that research is pointing toward a number of oral health benefits as well.

-CBD May Attack “Bad” Bacteria
+CBD Attacks “Bad” Bacteria

 When mouthwashes and toothpaste with antibacterial properties are used, they typically kill the good and bad bacteria.
-That’s bad news because it takes time to build up the good bacteria which helps fight decay and that your digestive system and gut rely upon.
+That’s bad news because it takes time to build up the good bacteria which help fight decay and that your digestive system and gut rely upon.
 The “bad” bacteria comes back first and gets a stronghold.
 However, even agents known to be bactericidal aren’t always effective on all bacteria.
 One only has to look at the recent MRSA crisis to know this.
 When information that CBD has antibacterial properties emerged, a frenzy of research began to see which forms of bacteria it can kill.
 Again, in terms of tooth decay, it’s typically Streptococcus mutans that’s to blame, but Streptococcus sobrinus and other types of bacteria cause decay too.
 According to NIH research, CBD is bactericidal in relation to streptococci, meaning it kills the specific type of bacteria responsible for most cases of tooth decay.

 Oral Inflammation May Be Reduced with the Help of Cannabinoids